alf-p-steinbach/Frances-Buontempo---Learn-C-by-Example-2024-/README.md

 &hellip; where `is_ascii_space` just wraps `std::isspace`, in particular avoids its UB cases.

 The (to me) complexity is what the presented code example’s *direct use of `>>`* yields when it’s done properly.
-And one reason is that also the `>>` operation is a failure to separate concerns: it consumes input text *and* interprets it.
+And one reason is that also the `>>` operation is a failure to separate concerns: it consumes input text *and* interprets it, character by character.
 Essentially `>>` is constrained by living in the now of the next input stream character.

 An approach with separation of concerns can